Developing a Pilot Data Trust for Open Access Ebook Usage (subcontract)

 Exploring Open Access eBook Usage (OAeBU)

-This two-year project acts upon the recommendations that resulted from five years of planning, as documented within the “Exploring Open Access Ebook Usage,” published by the Book Industry Study Group in 2019.
+This two-year project acts upon the recommendations that resulted from five years of planning, as documented within the “Exploring Open Access Ebook Usage” white paper published by the Book Industry Study Group in 2019.
 Through December 2021, this pilot project will develop and test infrastructure, policy and governance models to support a diverse, global data trust for usage data on open access (OA) monographs.
 As an international cooperative managed by the community of stakeholders in scholarly communications and operating a secure data repository and member dashboards, this data trust will be designed to align with the priorities of authors and institutions while respecting emerging ethical norms in the use of metrics.
 More information about the project is available within the grant narrative.

 Help Build It | Call for Community Engagement

 Join the project’s discussion forums and working groups listed below to share your perspective and provide input directly to the project team and its advisors.

 Open, public user communities for peers to discuss and inform issues relating to the project.

 - OAeBU Data Trust University Presses Group

 - OAeBU Data Trust Library Publishers Group

 - OAeBU Data Trust Societies/Associations Group